kjaen/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 **Directionality of the axes is not important (e.g., up/down/left/right)**

-One thing that you may have notices as you computed the polar ordination above is that the method is *not symmetric*: in other words, the axis values for axis $EB$ are different than for axis $BE$.
+One thing that you may have noticed as you computed the polar ordination above is that the method is *not symmetric*: in other words, the axis values for axis $EB$ are different than for axis $BE$.
 In practice though, we derive the same conclusions regardless of how we compute that axis: in this example, that samples cluster by body site.

 ```python
 >>> d, a1_values = compute_axis_values(human_microbiome_dm, 'E', 'B')